GetTerminus/ngx-tools/ngx-tools/src/README.md

 #### `isBoolean`

-Check if value is a Boolean.
+Check if a value is a Boolean.

 ```typescript
 import { isBoolean } from '@terminus/ngx-tools';